Black Conservative Thought: Understanding Black History and Why It Must Matter to White Conservatives

 This question then begs an answer: Why do I focus on Black History and Black Americans so much within a predominantly White Conservative space?

-The answer: Because if Conservatives do not make allies with this demographic right now, our collective experience in dealing with government oppression and overreach will now be your experience.
+The answer: Because if Conservatives do not make allies with this demographic right now, our collective experience in dealing with government oppression and overreach will quickly become your experience.

 Today, White Conservatives are targets of a government that has no problem snatching their rights.
 Beloved Conservatives have now become the "Other," a term often used against Black Americans or other minorities.